lucasribolli/searchengine/README.md

 ```

 ## Run index_data.py
-PS: Be careful to not run twice.
+Be careful to not run twice.
 ```
 cd ..
 ```